[PREV - GRINDING_HEADS] [TOP]

 that the South let's them be one of the better ones.

-go to the Union.
+go to the North without fight.

 You might sit back

-return of escaped slaves. to abolition...
+of escaped slaves.
+If they can to abolition...

-If they can make it north,
+make it north, they're free:

-asylum.
-(And one would revisionists
+political asylum.
+(And one Many modern

-have to hope for anti- argue that slavery
+would have to hope for anti- revisionists

-immigration sentiment to would've just
+immigration sentiment to keep argue that slavery

-keep it's head down for withered away.
+it's head down for awhile.) would've just

 That puts quite a